kkemwal1998/Market_Research/README.md

 Database Name: Advertising.csv

+Nutshell: The project consists of the nutshell of the model, which has been constructed using Visio.

 Database Source: https://www.kaggle.com/code/mafrojaakter/customer-ad-click-prediction

 Database Description: The database consists of details about the number of people who clicked on ads or not, which has been signified in the form of binary classified language 0 and 1.
 (0 = Not click & 1= Click)